Skip to main content

 2. Avoidance

-Traumatic experiences can be challenging to think or talk about, leading you to avoid anything like people, places, and objects that remind you of the event.
-You might also develop dissociative behaviors as a coping mechanism or way of escaping negative feelings and thoughts related to a traumatic experience.
+Traumatic experiences can be challenging to think or talk about.
+This can lead you to avoid anything like people, places, and objects that remind you of the event.
+You might also develop dissociative behaviors.
+This is a coping mechanism or way of escaping negative feelings and thoughts related to a traumatic experience.

 3. Flashbacks

 Flashbacks are one of the most common symptoms of PTSD.
 They can appear as vivid images, smells, sounds, sensations, and emotions that remind you of a challenging experience.
-Flashbacks can make you feel as if you’re reliving a traumatic event and can be intense and sometimes debilitating.
+Flashbacks can make you feel as if you’re reliving a traumatic event.
+They can be intense and sometimes exhausting.

 4. Irritability and Anger

-Going through a traumatic event can make you feel on edge or hypervigilant.
-This anxiousness can make you feel irritable, agitated, and angry, causing emotional and uncontrollable outbursts.
+Going through a traumatic event can make you feel on edge or extremely cautious.
+This anxiousness can make you feel irritable, agitated, and angry, causing emotional and unstoppable outbursts.

 5. Anhedonia